-Let me help you with dinner with this incredibly easy oven-roasted juicy chicken thigh recipe.
-Tender, oven roasted chicken thighs with a crisp skin each and every time you make them.
-This one will easily become a staple in your weekly dinner rotation.
+Nervous about cooking chicken on the bone, praying it's fully cooked once removed from the oven?
+These oven-roasted bone-in chicken thighs are seriously fool proof!
+Tender, oven baked juicy chicken thighs with a crisp skin each and every time you make them.
+This one will easily become a staple in your weekly dinner planning.

 Jump to:

-- Bone-in Chicken Thighs: I love using bone-in chicken parts for cooking and slow and low roasting or baking because it adds so much more flavor to the meat.
+- Bone-in Skin-on Chicken Thighs: I love using bone-in chicken parts for cooking; slow and low roasting because it adds so much more flavor to the meat.
+Plus, it comes out insanely tender and juicy.

 - Seasoning - I love using an adobo or a cajun-style seasoning, but you can also use a traditional Italian seasoning or even a simple salt and fresh cracked pepper.

-- Boneless - You can definitely do boneless chicken thighs here, but your bake-time will decrease by approximately 20 minutes.
+- Boneless - You can definitely do boneless chicken thighs, but your bake-time will decrease by approximately 20 minutes.

 Step 2: To the chicken, add in the seasoning and toss to coat all of the chicken using tongs.
 Add more seasoning as desired to make sure the chicken is well coated.